Skip to content

 A container for related experiments that share a common research goal.

-Purpose: Organise related experiments under a common research goal.
+• Group related experiments under a single research objective

 Experiment